Fire at airport cargo complex disrupts Bangladesh’s garment exports

 The UK government has been under pressure to address the rising number of small boat crossings.
 In response, the UK and France have implemented a "one in, one out" immigration policy, allowing the UK to return asylum seekers who arrived via the Channel, while accepting an equal number of individuals with family ties to the UK.

 Despite these measures, the number of migrants attempting the crossing continues to rise.
-As of late September 2025, over 33,000 people have made the journey this year, with the majority being men aged 18 to 39.
+As of late September 2025, more than 33,000 people have made the journey this year, with the majority being men aged 18 to 39.

 The tragic consequences of these crossings were underscored over the weekend, as a child died after falling from an overcrowded dinghy, and two women lost their lives in a separate incident.